We love links around here.

 Link rot is troublesome for numerous reasons, including:

-Damaged reputation.
-From a branding and PR perspective, too many dead links redirecting to 404 pages has a negative impact on how people view your website and brand.
+- Damaged reputation.
+From a branding and PR perspective, too many dead links redirecting to 404 pages has a negative impact on how people view your website and brand, in which case you may want to merge websites.
 You risk being viewed as archaic, out of date, or even clueless. (“Maybe this website isn’t active any longer?”)

 Most people don’t understand how serious link rot truly is.